-- 10.1 Whilst the application site falls within the open countryside and the development would be contrary to Saved Policy SP13 of the Adopted Local Plan, the application would comply with Policy SP2 and HP4 of the Emerging Local Plan and the NPPF as it is considered to be a rural exception site.
-As such the proposed development would help to meet an identified affordable housing need in the locality with the site being sustainably located immediately adjacent to the settlement boundary in close proximity to an array of services and facilities.
+- 10.1 Whilst the application site lies within the open countryside outside of the settlement boundary the application would comply with Policy SP2 and HP4 of the Wyre Local Plan and the NPPF as it is considered to be a suitable rural exception site.
+The proposed development would help to meet an identified local affordable housing need with the site being sustainably located immediately adjacent to the settlement boundary in close proximity to an array of services and facilities.
 The proposed development would provide some economic benefits during construction and in supporting local services.
-The benefits of the proposal are seen to outweigh the loss of this greenfield site given no significant visual impact concerns are identified. - 10.2 The adverse impacts of the development have been considered and assessed including the impacts upon the highway network, character and appearance of the surrounding countryside and landscape, trees and ecology along with flood risk and drainage impacts.
-Furthermore the development is not making any contributions towards education provision or green infrastructure.
-It is considered that in this instance the benefits outweigh the harm caused from this development and that many impacts identified can be mitigated through the use of planning conditions where necessary.
-For the reasons set out within this report the proposal is on balance seen to represent a sustainable form of development that would comply with the saved policies of the Local Plan and the provisions of the National Planning Policy Framework.
+The benefits of the proposal are seen to outweigh the loss of this greenfield site given no significant visual impact concerns are identified. - 10.2 As set out in this report the full impacts of the development have been considered and assessed including the impacts upon the highway network, character and appearance of the surrounding countryside and landscape, trees and ecology along with flood risk and drainage impacts.
+It is considered that in this instance there are no significant planning issues which cannot be addressed/mitigated by reason of appropriately worded planning conditions.
+Furthermore the development is making full contributions towards education provision, green infrastructure and improvements to sustainable transport / traffic.
+It is considered that in this instance the proposal is seen to represent a sustainable form of development that would comply with the identified policies in the Wyre Local Plan and the provisions of the National Planning Policy Framework.
 Subject to conditions and a section 106 agreement the application is recommended for approval.